ServiceStack/rabbitmq-windows/README.md

 ### Processing multiple messages using a subscription

 The Shared Queue will block until it receives a message or the channel it's assigned to is closed which causes it to throw an `EndOfStreamException`.
-With this, you can setup a long-running background thread to process multiple messages in an infinite loop until the Queue is closed.
+With this, you can setup a long-running background thread to continually process multiple messages in an infinite loop until the Queue is closed.

-The sample below shows an example of this in action which publishes 5 messages on a seperate thread before closing the channel the subscription is bound to causing an **EndOfStreamException** to be thrown, ending the subscription and exiting the loop:
+The sample below shows an example of this in action which publishes 5 messages on a separate thread before closing the channel the subscription is bound to causing an **EndOfStreamException** to be thrown, ending the subscription and exiting the loop:

 ```csharp